cbcrg/tcoffee/docs/trmsd_manual.rst

 ::

-  seq_reformat -in <aln> -in2 <template> -action +tree replicates 100 gap 0.5 mode nj  +evaluate3D contacts 1.2 3 +tree2bs first -output newick -out tree.dnd
+  seq_reformat -in <aln> -in2 <template> -action +tree replicates 100 gap 0.5 mo\
+ de nj  +evaluate3D contacts 1.2 3 +tree2bs first -output newick -out tree.dnd

 .. warning: the procedure requires at least 1 sequence with a known 3D structure or with contact information.